If you’ve been serious about your writing for any amount of time, you’ve stumbled upon an important truth:

 It’s this up-down, back and forth movement that makes the writing life compelling.
 Face it.
 If we woke up every morning to sunny skies and adoring fans, we’d be miserable.

 We need challenges to feel alive, to help us appreciate the good times.
-We need to write crappy drafts to appreciate the breakthroughs.
+We need to write crappy first drafts to appreciate the breakthroughs.

-We need darkness to appreciate light.
+Remember, we need darkness to appreciate light.

 We often wish it weren’t so, but it’s true.